reactive-python/reactpy-django/docs/src/about/docs.md

 pip install -e . -r requirements.txt --upgrade
 ```

-Finally, to verify that everything is working properly, you can manually run the docs preview webserver.
+Finally, to verify that everything is working properly, you can manually run the docs preview web server.

 ```bash linenums="0"
 mkdocs serve